sed-inf-u-szeged/DeepWaterFramework/DWF-client/README.md

     pip install -r requirements.txt

 ## Running the client
 Before running the client, make sure that the configuration files are well specified.
 Refer to the **Configurations** section for more information.

-If using conda:
+### Docker
+If the requirements in **Prerequisites for Docker** are fulfilled, you can start the client by:

+    docker-compose up [--scale dwf_client=NUMBER_OF_CLIENTS]

+Note that you can run multiple clients by the scale parameter of docker-compose up.

+### Standard setup
-  1. Activate the environment
+  1. If using conda, activate the environment first:

     conda activate dwf_client